Former Research Associate

 a) Books and monographs

-Resettling the Range: Animals, Ecologies and Human Communities in Early British Columbia (forthcoming, UBC Press).
+Resettling the Range: Animals, Ecologies and Human Communities in Early British Columbia.
+Vancouver: University of British Columbia Press, 2015.

 Unger, Richard, and John Thistle.
 Energy Consumption in Canada in the Nineteenth and Twentieth Centuries: A Statistical Outline.
 Naples, Italy: CNR Edizioni, 2013.
 Print.